-The granting of security upstream or cross-stream on terms other than
+The granting of security upstream or cross-stream on terms other than arm's length may trigger a 35% dividend withholding tax which must be deducted from the gross payment made.

 Dividend withholding tax is fully recoverable if the recipient is a Swiss-resident entity.
 Non-resident companies with a permanent establishment in Switzerland can claim a full refund, if the relevant asset is attributable to the Swiss permanent establishment.
-Nonresident companies can claim a full or partial refund of the dividend withholding tax, based on an applicable double tax treaty between their country of residence and Switzerland.
+Non-resident companies can claim a full or partial refund of the dividend withholding tax, based on an applicable double tax treaty between their country of residence and Switzerland.
 If no double tax treaty applies, the dividend withholding tax may become a final burden for the recipient (subject to any measures required in the country of residence of the recipient).

 The Swiss Confederation and the cantons or communes levy an interest withholding tax on interest which is secured by a mortgage on Swiss real estate.
 The combined rate of the tax varies between 13 and 33%, depending on which canton the real estate is located in.
-This interest withholding tax is reduced to zero under many double tax treaties, including the ones with the US, the UK, Luxembourg, Germany and France.
+This interest withholding tax is reduced to zero under many double tax treaties, including those with the US, the UK, Luxembourg, Germany and France.